 Hey lovely, I hope you're having a fab day!

-Are you ready to learn my 10 things you should be doing to grow your email list…
+Are you ready to learn the 10 things you should be doing to grow your email list…

 Today's post is one I've wanted to write for a while, because when it comes to an email list – you and your blog NEED one.